 Burns, irritations, dry skin, and bacteria are the consequences.

-Regularly checking and cleaning your dog’s paws after a walk will help prevent those nasty infections and smelly canine feet.
+Regularly checking and cleaning your dog’s paws after a walk will help prevent nasty infections.

 Let’s start with the simplest question.